krbnite/krbnite.github.io/_posts/2016-08-24-Introduction-to-Databases.md

-Just some notes from StanfordOnline's "Introduction to Databases."
+Mostly notes from StanfordOnline's "Introduction to Databases," but also notes from Googling things.

 # Introduction to Databases
 ## Intro